-- (h) Upon the expiration of any continued or revised plan, the process in subsection (g) shall be replicated. - (i) The board shall adopt regulations to implement this section, including provisions that allow features of a support and improvement plan to continue for up to two years after a school is exited from comprehensive support and improvement status.
-The department shall also make every effort to continue additional funding during any transitional period. - SECTION 3.
+- (h) Upon the expiration of any continued or revised plan, the process in subsection (g) shall be replicated. - (i) The school committee of any district with schools which have been deemed underperforming or chronically underperforming shall develop a transition plan for transition to the current section 1J of this act which shall be implemented with transition to the current section within 1 year of the effective date of this act.
+The transition plan shall be implemented and any school receivership shall end within 1 year of the effective date of this Act.
+The department shall provide the school committee with the necessary funding and technical assistance to develop and implement the transition plan. - (j) The board shall adopt regulations to implement this section, including provisions that allow features of a support and improvement plan to continue for up to two years after a school is exited from comprehensive support and improvement status.
+The department shall also make every effort to continue additional funding during any transitional period.

+SECTION 2.
 The school committee of any district in receivership shall develop a transition plan for ending the receivership and hiring a superintendent.
 The transition plan shall be implemented and the receivership shall end within 1 year of the effective date of this Act.
-The department shall provide the school committee with the necessary funding and technical assistance to develop and implement the transition plan. - SECTION 4. (a) There shall be a special commission to study and make recommendations for a more authentic and accurate system for assessing students, schools and school districts.
+The department shall provide the school committee with the necessary funding and technical assistance to develop and implement the transition plan.

+SECTION 3. (a) There shall be a special commission to study and make recommendations for a more authentic and accurate system for assessing students, schools and school districts.
 The commission shall examine: (i) the requirements of the Every Student Succeeds Act of 2015, codified at 20 U.S.C. § 6301 et. seq., and potential waivers; (ii) alternative assessment and accountability systems in place or being considered nationwide; and research data on the knowledge and skills that parents, elementary and secondary educators, higher education educators, and business leaders want students to have upon high school graduation.